Peter Dovbush

 On this website I want to bring together a variety of my results.
 I introduced the notion of normal function of several complex variables in the articles published in 1981.
 According to Professor Gavrilov V. I. (PDF) those articles should be considered as the beginning of the theory of normal functions of several complex variables ‐ AMS Subject Classification 32A18.

-Marty’s criterion in Cn\mathbf{C}^{n} is one of the main components to all proofs.
+Marty’s criterion in Cn\mathbb{C}^{n} is one of the main components to all proofs.
 Applications of Marty’s criterion allowed me to generalize some of the classical theorems to the case of several complex variables, including Zalcman’s lemma.

 Logical map of my key results